Goldendoodles! Chances are you've probably seen one around.

 - 12 to 17 inches at the shoulder

 Mini Goldendoodles are a cross between a Miniature Poodle and a Golden Retriever.

 - 18 to 22 inches at the shoulder

-Standard Goldendoodle – a cross between a Standard Poodle and a Golden Retriever.
+The largest Goldendoodles, they are also a cross between a Standard Poodle and a Golden Retriever.

 - 50 pounds and up ( most range in the 79 to 90 pound range)